 Prior to becoming a professor at UNC, King led a team of video journalists and video editors, creating multimedia stories while creating new business models to make the medium profitable for The Washington Post.
 He and his team were awarded 11 regional Emmys over two years.
 He also served editor of innovations and special projects at washingtonpost.com where he pioneered new forms of storytelling and generated millions of dollars in new revenue for the company.

 In addition to teaching at UNC, King co-runs a non-profit startup called Adventure Squad which leverages augmented reality and storytelling to help patients at Children’s Hospitals across the country virtually escape their floor and get them out of bed and moving.
 Most recently, his and Dr. Richard Hobbs’ work was awarded the 2019 Harvey Award of $75,000 to spread Adventure Squad across the country.

 King leverages his former work as an overseas correspondent and had led students on award-winning international documentary projects in Malawi, Thailand, Galapagos Islands and Mexico.
 These projects have won awards in competitions that included, South by Southwest Interactive, AEJMC Best of the Web, Horizon Interactive Awards, NPPA monthly multimedia competitions, Society for News Design Best of Multimedia Design and the Online Journalism Awards, among others.

-He has been an overseas correspondent for the International Mission Board, traveling to 18 countries during his tenure and worked as a multimedia producer and picture editor at MSNBC Interactive for the Olympics.
+He and his wife Amy served as overseas correspondents for the International Mission Board, traveling to 18 countries during their tenure and worked King also worked as a multimedia producer and picture editor at MSNBC Interactive for the Olympics.

 King lives in Durham, North Carolina with his wife and three boys and is deeply involved at Chapel Hill Bible Church where he serves as an elder.